 Davies Collison Cave, now having an office in Singapore, is well placed to assist you in Singapore and the greater ASEAN region.

-If you would like to discuss any aspect of this new re-registration system, please contact Desmond Tan or Mathew Lucas, both partners of Davies Collison Cave LLP (Singapore)
+If you would like to discuss any aspect of this new re-registration system, please contact Mathew Lucas, partner of Davies Collison Cave LLP (Singapore)